-There are countless PUAs out there.
-Most unwanted apps share certain similarities, ones released by the same developers tend to be identical.
-PUAs usually appear legitimate and lure users into installation by offering various "useful" and "beneficial" features.
-However, all their advertised abilities and features often are nonoperational.
-The only goal of all unwanted content is to generate profit for its designers; to users it has no genuine value.
-Instead, PUAs cause redirects, run intrusive advertisement campaigns and track sensitive data.
+There are countless PUAs available.
+Most share certain similarities, and those released by the same developers tend to be identical.
+PUAs may seem legitimate and often lure users to install by offering "useful" and "beneficial" features.
+In fact, the features are generally nonoperational.
+The only purpose of this unwanted software/content is to generate profit for the designers.
+Regular users receive no genuine value.
+PUAs simply cause redirects, run intrusive advertisement campaigns, and track sensitive data.

 How did adware install on my computer?

-When clicked, intrusive ads can execute scripts to stealthily download/install PUAs.
-However, these applications can be allowed onto devices by users themselves.
-Some unwanted apps have "official" download pages, where they are typically endorsed as "free" and "handy" software.
-Additionally, PUAs proliferate via download/install setups of other programs.
-This deceptive marketing method of pre-packing regular software with undesirable or malicious content is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, used pre-sets, etc.) - increase the risk of system infiltrations and infections.
+When clicked, intrusive ads can execute scripts to stealthily download/install PUAs, however, these applications can also be allowed onto devices by users inadvertently.
+Some unwanted apps have "official" download web pages on which they are typically endorsed as "free" and "useful" software.
+Additionally, PUAs proliferate via the download/install set-ups of other programs.
+This deceptive marketing method of pre-packing regular software with unwanted or malicious content is called "bundling".
+Rushing download/installation processes (ignoring terms, skipping steps and sections, using pre-sets, etc.) increases the risk of system infiltration and infections.

-It is advised to always research wanted content to verify its legitimacy, before downloading/installing it.
+Research software/content to verify its legitimacy, before downloading/installing.
 Only official and verified download channels should be used.
-Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites, third party downloaders and similar sources are considered to be untrustworthy; therefore, they are advised against use.
-Download/installation processes should be treated with care.
-That includes reading terms, studying possible options, using the "Custom/Advanced" settings and declining to download/install additional apps, tools, features, etc. Intrusive advertisements usually look ordinary and innocuous, however they redirect to gambling, pornography, adult-dating and similar unreliable webpages.
-Should users experience such ads/redirects, they are strongly recommended to inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites, third party downloaders and similar sources are untrustworthy and should not be used.
+Treat all download/installation processes with caution.
+Read the terms, study possible options, use the "Custom/Advanced" settings, and decline offers to download/install additional apps, tools, features, etc. Intrusive advertisements usually seem normal and innocuous, however, they often redirect to gambling, pornography, adult-dating, and similar dubious web pages.
+If you experience these ads/redirects, inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of soooners[.]biz website (GIF):